The Marginalia Problem

 "Tell me," he said, and sat down.

 She told him.
 She told him in the order she had walked it, because the order was the only way she had found, so far, to tell it without crying, and crying, she had decided on the Thursday, was a currency she was not going to spend on the telling when she might need it later for the doing.
 She told him about the dyers' quarter and the cold vats and the wiped doors.
 She told him about the boy on the step who had not, for three days, been called anything.
 She told him about the two reversed spines on the third shelf at Iden's, and about Halun, and Bell, and the candle in the chapel with the woman gone from beside it, and the game in the schoolyard that used to have a name.
-She told him, last, about the Friday, and about Saroya, and about the forty-one children in Aleppo, because the forty-one were, she had decided, part of the telling, and a telling that left them out was a telling she would not, later, trust.
+She told him, last, about the Friday, and about Saroya, and about the school and the no-school and the clinic and the no-clinic, because those were the specifics Saroya had used, on the Friday, to make the case — the small, careful, unplaceable specifics of a woman who had learned, over a hundred and fifty years of practice, not to give a city a name when a category would do.

 Kettle listened.
 He listened in the way he had, she had begun to notice, of listening, which was to do nothing else at all with his face while a person was speaking, and to let the small silences fall where they fell without rushing to put anything into them.
 When she had finished, he picked up one of the pears and turned it slowly in his hand, the way a person turns a piece of fruit they are not yet ready to eat but want to be sure of the weight of.